szmpns/HackTheBox-Writeups/Machines/GreenHorn/README.md

 ssh root@{target ip}
 ```

-and then providing that password or if your **reverse shell** shell is still open just type in it:
+and then providing that password.

+If your **reverse shell** shell is still open, you can also just type in it:

 ```
 su root